Search available cottages and homes for sale in Lake of Bays, known for it's serene shores, natural beauty and golf courses!

 Found a home or cottage online that caught your eye?
 Whether it’s listed with us or not, send it our way.
 We’ll offer honest, expert feedback—pros, cons, and local insight—so you can make confident decisions in the Lake of Bays real estate market.

-Average Waterfront Price
+Average Waterfront Sold Price

-Days on Market
+Average Days on Market

 Sale-to-List Price Ratio